micro/services/sms/README.md

 # SMS Service

 Send SMS messages in seconds.
-Integrate into products for verification codes, links, reminders and more.
+Integrate into any product for verification codes, links, reminders and more.

 Powered by [twilio.com](https://twilio.com).